fison67/HA-Connector/README.md

 ## Warning
-This connector works ha version 0.95.4.
+This connector works ha version 0.95.4.<br/>
 This connector might delete your configuration.
-Backup first.
+Backup first.<br/>
-This will not work ha with https.
+This will not work ha with https.<br/>
 <br/><br/>

 ## Install Device Type Handler (DTH)